“HOW THE %$#@ DID YOU GET THIS NUMBER? Take me off your call list!”

 - Tech stack

-It’s basic, yes – but Fit data is absolutely 100% necessary: without knowing this, sales efforts are useless.
-If a prospect is not in a decision-making role, or if a company is in the wrong industry or has a tech stack that doesn’t compliment your offering – the sale will never happen.
+It’s basic, yes – but Fit data is necessary.
+Without knowing if a prospect is not in a decision-making role, or if a company is in the wrong industry or has a tech stack that doesn’t compliment your offering – the sale will never happen.

 You’re not being a creep … yet.